 A well-rested puppy

 You need a well-rested and enthusiastic puppy.
 This may be the most important thing you need for this exercise.
 If the puppy has been running around and playing prior to working on retrieves, your chance of success diminishes greatly.
-It is best to do this training just after they have woken up and “emptied”, aka been outside to go potty (see article on teaching empty on command).
+It is best to do this training just after they have woken up from a nap and have been outside to go potty (see post on teaching empty on command).

 How to teach your retriever puppy to fetch

 Start by taking your well-rested puppy to the fetching location you have chosen.
-If you don’t have a long narrow area to use, attach a long, light weight lead to the puppy’s collar.
+If you don’t have a long narrow area to use, attach a long, light weight rope to the puppy’s collar.

 Knee down with the puppy at the open side of the hallway.